Expert Review Panel

 Dr. Terrell Hill

-Founder/President, Black Leaders and Consortium, Inc. (BLAC); Interim Superintendent, Windsor Public Schools
+Founder/President, Black Leaders and Administrators Consortium, Inc. (BLAC); Interim Superintendent, Windsor Public Schools

 Dr. Terrell M. Hill is currently the Interim Superintendent for Windsor Public Schools.
 Dr. Hill was the founding Principal of High School, Inc.; Hartford’s Insurance and Finance Academy, which he opened in August 2009.
 Prior to opening the school in Hartford, CT, Dr. Hill served as a Vice Principal at Windsor High School in Windsor, CT and has taught in Newport News Public Schools in Virginia, and Springfield College and Westfield State University in Massachusetts.
 He is currently adjunct faculty for the University of Connecticut Principal Preparation Program (UCAPP).